luke-cbs/note-vault/Docker/4 - Images Instructions.md

 HEALTHCHECK --interval=5s CMD ping -c 1 {IP}
 ```

-You canb also use `docker inspect {container}` to look at the healthcheck logs.
+You can also use `docker container inspect {container}` to look at the healthcheck logs.

 Arguments:
 - `--interval=`